Rishabh0523/DevOps/Day - 5 ( Connect EC2 Instance from UI and Terminal )/README.md

 ● pem file

-as well as the public id of our Instances
+as well as the public Id of our Instances